Readable outline — open in a web browser (Safari/Chrome) for the interactive map.

 Every organisation must appoint at least one Data Protection Officer (DPO).

-To demonstrate accountability, organisations are encouraged to use frameworks & tools:
+To demonstrate accountability, organisations are encouraged to use these frameworks & tools — tap to jump:

 Generally met when a full name / alias / full NRIC is compromised together with sensitive data: